Thursday, April 10, 2008

 Marie's hands shook as she rose her Colt revolver at the savage Indian.

-exploded through the air as Charriba fell backwards, dead.
+A loud exploded through the air as Charriba fell backwards, dead.

 After the chief collapsed, shot by his archnemesis (no, not THAT one), well the battle was over fairly quickly.
 The Apache were decimated, torn apart by pigeon poop, machine gun bullets, and sabers.
 One guy ALMOST killed the Major - but, in a deliciously (or head-shakingly) ironic touch, Tim Tyreen O'Brien shot the Apache at point-blank range, setting his shirt on fire.
 He was then devoured by Sartana's trained circus rabbits.
 The Apache screamed as the rabbits borrowed into flesh and ate his eyes out.
 Isn't that adorable?